 New Orleans Councilwoman's Plan for Short-Term Rentals Includes Stricter Rules, Higher Fees

-If ultimately approved by the council, the proposal would be the first major overhaul of short-term rental rules in New Orleans since they were first passed in late 2016.
+If ultimately approved by the council, the proposal would be the first major overhaul of short-term rental rules in

 It would also include dramatic hikes in the nightly fees the city charges that Palmer estimated would lead to a tenfold increase in the amount those charges bring in for affordable housing programs.